den-materials/forms-and-ajax-lab/README.md

 Your app must:

 1. Use a 3rd party API.
-  - For ideas, you can go to the [Programmable Web API Directory](http://www.programmableweb.com/apis/directory) or the [Public APIs Directory](http://www.publicapis.com/).
+  - For ideas, you can go to the [Programmable Web API Directory](http://www.programmableweb.com/apis/directory).
 2. Use forms to input queries to be sent to the 3rd party API.
   - You should have at least three input fields, with at least two different input types.
 3. Use `preventDefault()`.